linode/docs/docs/guides/tools-reference/custom-kernels-distros/deploying-custom-images/index.md

     ![Landing page for the Compute Instance in the Cloud Manager](cloud-manager-instance-main.png)

-1. Once the instance has a *Running* status, power it down using the **Power Off** option within the Akamai Cloud Manager.
+1. Once the instance has a *Running* status, power it down using the **Power Off** option within the Cloud Manager.

     ![Menu options for the Compute Instance in  the Cloud Manager](cloud-manager-instance-menu.png)